Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 14. Bossam (보쌈)

 Bossam is essentially a steamed pork wrap.
 But don’t let the dish’s simplicity fool you; it’s a delicious bundle of goodness.
-Bossam is made by boiling pork meat in a flavorful brine containing garlic, ginger, and other aromatic herbs.
+Bossam is made by boiling pork in a brine seasoned with garlic, ginger, and other aromatic herbs.

-When the meat becomes tender enough, it is thinly sliced and wrapped in napa cabbage and condiments like spicy radish salad and salted shrimp.
+When the meat is tender enough, it is thinly sliced and wrapped in napa cabbage leaves with condiments such as spicy radish salad and salted shrimp.
 It’s customary to eat this dish with Kimchi and dipping sauces; thus, it is always served with ssamjang or sauejeot.

 The origins of Bossam are inextricably linked with Kimchi.
-This pork cooking and eating method began with kimjang when Kimchi was made in large quantities in preparation for the upcoming cold months.
+This method of cooking and eating pork began with kimjang, when Kimchi was made in large quantities in preparation for the cold months ahead.

 15. Bulgogi (불고기)

 Bulgogi translates to “fire meat.”
 It is a juicy, scrumptious Korean-style grilled meat dish.
-Thin beef or pork strips are marinated in a mixture of soy sauce, sugar, and other ingredients before being grilled.
+Thin beef or pork strips are marinated in a mixture of soy sauce, sugar, and other seasonings before grilling.

 This tender meat dish cooks in seconds and is well-suited to rice, lettuce, and red pepper paste (ssamjang).
-Due to its immense demand, it can be found everywhere, from fine–dining restaurants to street-side kiosks.
+Due to its immense demand, it is available everywhere, from fine–dining restaurants to street-side kiosks.

-Bulgogi can be consumed at any time of year.
-Still, most Koreans make and enjoy this barbeque dish on special occasions or in social settings.
+Bulgogi can be enjoyed year-round.
+Still, most Koreans make and enjoy this barbecue dish on special occasions or in social settings.
 This dish provides an excellent opportunity for family and friends to cook and dine together.

 16. Baechu-doenjangguk (배추된장국)